 Design a pattern for your strands by laying out the beads as you would place them on the strand.
 Pattern designs are generally repetitive, so you need to only lay out the first section of your pattern, up until the repeat begins.
 For example, your pattern may be six 6-millimeter red bicones, followed by 12 8-millimeter crystal bicones, followed by one 10-millimeter round hand-painted bead repeated seven times to create your strand.
 Lay out the red, crystal and hand-painted beads to visualize how the beads look together and to tweak your design, if needed.
-Once you have your pattern as you like it, write down the sequence to make stringing easier.
+Once you have the pattern for your DIY beaded curtain as you like it, write down the sequence to make stringing easier.

 Cut a length of fishing or monofilament line 7 inches longer than the length of one strand of your bead curtain.
 Make a loop and tie a strong knot 3 inches from one end of your line.
 This is the top of your bead strand and will slide over the curtain rod.

 Thread the Beads for Your DIY Beaded Curtain

 Thread the beads onto the line according to your design plan, leaving about 3 inches at the bottom to tie a strong knot.
 Make as many strands as you need to fill your doorway or window.